This past weekend was one that I have hoped and prayed would come for years, and it finally happened.

 Cheers to the happy newlyweds, and the good food that’s woven into the heart of good memories.

-Cook pasta al dente according to package instructions.
+Cook pasta in generously-salted boiling water until al dente according to package instructions.

 Meanwhile, pulse together arugula, garlic, 2/3 cup pine nuts, Parmesan and lemon juice in a food processor until combined.
 Slowly drizzle in the olive oil while continuing to pulse the pesto until it is incorporated.